tracymu/api-tutorial/index.md

 ### An API response

 This API gives you a choice of format for the response - either XML or JSON.
-Other API's might provide responses in other formats (e.g. SOAP).
+Other APIs might provide responses in other formats (e.g. SOAP).
 Today we will be focussing on JSON.

 #### Understanding JSON